1jour1vin

 Color: red

-Aromas: intense cocktail of fragrances, composed of red berries, undergrowth, blackcurrant, leather, prune, cherry, blackberry, licorice, and bell pepper
+Aromas: an intense blend of scents, featuring red berries, forest floor, blackcurrant, leather, prune, cherry, blackberry, licorice, and bell pepper

-Flavors: complex fruitiness, spicy, fresh, elegant, full-bodied, powerful, persistent with incredible tannic structure
+Flavors: complex, fruity, spicy, fresh, elegant, full-bodied, powerful, and long-lasting, with an incredible tannic structure

 Soil type: clay-limestone.

-Buy the best wines from Montagne-Saint-Emilion in a private sale!
+Buy the best wines from Montagne-Saint-Emilion at a private sale!

 Rated site